This article appears in the Fall 2019 issue of the

 A recent study, published in Health Care Management Review tested the traditional viewpoint of administrators as healthcare organization leaders and reinforced the value of physician leaders.
 The study’s aim was to determine if hospital systems led by physicians were associated with better U.S. News and World Report (USNWR) quality ratings, financial performance and operating efficiency as compared with those led by non-physician leaders.
 The conclusion suggests the answer is yes: “Large hospital systems led by physicians in 2015 received higher USNWR ratings and bed usage rates than did hospitals led by non-physicians, with no differences in financial performance … [P]hysician leaders may possess skills, qualities or management approaches that positively affect hospital quality and the value of care delivered.”

-The study’s deduction carries over into USNWR’s 2019–2020 results.
+Furthermore, the study’s deduction carries over into USNWR’s 2019–2020 results.
 The five top-ranked hospitals—Mayo Clinic, Massachusetts General Hospital, Johns Hopkins Hospital, Cleveland Clinic, and New York-Presbyterian Hospital-Columbia and Cornell—all have physician CEOs and/or presidents.
 It’s strong evidence that physician-led hospitals rise to the top.
 So why isn’t everyone following the leaders?
 More importantly, why does physician leadership matter?

 Physician Leaders Understand Healthcare Goals